-In fact, the FAA and air navigation service providers (ANSP) have tried to fix airline delays and airspace/airport congestion, but have not reached the desired result.
+In fact, the FAA and the world's Air Navigation Service Providers (ANSP) have tried and tried to fix airline delays and airspace/airport congestion but have not reached the desired result.

-For example, during the last 40 years, the FAA has spent billions on programs and initiatives like Microwave Landing System (MLS), Advanced Automation System (AAS), Initial Sector Suite System (ISSS), Global Positioning System (GPS), FreeFlight, Future Air Navigation System (FANS), Required Navigation Performance (RNP), Automatic Dependent Surveillance-Broadcast (ADS-B), Automatic Dependent Surveillance-Contract (ADS-C), and now NextGen, all with little improvement in efficiency, capacity, or throughput.
+For example, during the last 40 years, the FAA has spent billions of tax dollars on programs and initiatives like Microwave Landing System (MLS), Advanced Automation System (AAS), Initial Sector Suite System (ISSS), Global Positioning System (GPS), FreeFlight, Future Air Navigation System (FANS), Required Navigation Performance (RNP), Automatic Dependent Surveillance - Broadcast (ADS-B), Automatic Dependent Surveillance - Contract (ADS-C), and now NextGen, with little to no improvement in efficiency, capacity, or throughput.

-For passengers, who are spending more and more time in the aircraft, the result is a highly variant product, as seen in Figure 3.
-For airlines, the result is operational stagnation, as they have operated the same way for decades.
+For passengers, who are spending more and more time on the aircraft, the result is a highly variant product, as seen in the Figure 3.
+For airlines, the result is operational stagnation as they have operated the same way for decades.
 Of course, airlines have new technologies, but they have shoehorned these technologies into the current, highly siloed, linear production process instead of building a new, more efficient system.

 This is the same mistake that General Motors made in the 1980s and 1990s, which took them 30 years to correct.

-Separation versus Sequencing
+Separation Versus Sequencing